jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 .. meta::
-  :description: Step-by-step beginner Python TDD tutorial that teaches AssertionError by deliberately triggering it.
-See exactly why a bare `reality == my_expectation` line does not fail the test or raise an error (Python just evaluates it and continues), and how `assert` turns a false result into AssertionError.
-Understand the real error messages beginners hit: "AssertionError: True is not false", "unexpectedly identical: None", "AssertionError: 0 is not 0.0", "assert 0 != 0.0", and "AssertionError: 0 == 0.0".
-Master the difference between `=` (assignment) and `==` (equality), and especially `is` / `is not` (same object / identity) versus `==` / `!=` (value equality).
-Extensive practical examples testing None, True, False, 0 vs 0.0, strings, lists, dicts, sets and tuples using both the bare `assert` statement and unittest.TestCase methods (assertIs, assertIsNot, assertEqual, assertNotEqual).
-Full project setup with `uv init`, proper `tests/__init__.py` package, `uv add` for pytest + pytest-watcher, running via `uv run pytest-watcher . --now`, small git commits after every change, and the complete red-green-refactor cycle.
-Perfect for absolute beginners learning Python testing, None/True/False identity gotchas, why 0 == 0.0 is True but 0 is not 0.0, and how assertions actually control test outcomes.
+  :description: Step-by-step beginner Python TDD tutorial that teaches AssertionError by deliberately triggering it with bare `assert`.
+See exactly why a bare comparison like `1 + 1 == 11` (or reality == my expectation) does not fail the test or raise an error—Python just evaluates it and continues—while `assert` turns a false result into AssertionError and stops.
+Understand the pytest output beginners actually see on bare asserts ("E   assert False is True", "E       assert 0 != 0.0", collection ERROR vs FAILED, and "no tests ran" when there are no `test_*` functions yet).
+Master `=` (assignment) vs `==` (equality) and especially `is` / `is not` (identity, same object) vs `==` / `!=` (value equality).
+Concrete examples with None, True, False, 0 vs 0.0 (0 == 0.0 is True but 0 is not 0.0), strings, lists, dicts, sets, tuples using only bare `assert`.
+Learn to group assertions in functions so pytest names the tests and gives clear failure messages instead of "no tests ran".
+Full project setup with `uv init`, `tests/__init__.py` package, `uv add --requirement requirements.txt` (pytest + pytest-watcher), `uv run pytest-watcher . --now`, `git add` + `git commit --all --message` after every change, and the complete red-green-refactor cycle (including "remove the commented lines" and turning top-level asserts into `def test_*`).
+Perfect for absolute beginners learning Python testing, why bare expressions are ignored, pytest collection rules, None/True/False/0 identity gotchas, and how assertions control test outcomes.
-  :keywords: Jacob Itegboje, Pumping Python, python assertionerror, AssertionError python, what causes AssertionError in python, python assert statement, assert statement python for beginners, how does assert work python, python assert tutorial, TDD for beginners python, red green refactor python, red green refactor cycle, uv pytest-watcher, pytest-watcher uv, uv run pytest-watcher . --now, python unittest beginners, difference between = and == python, assignment vs equality python, python is vs ==, object identity vs value equality python, python is not vs !=, is None vs == None python, python None identity, python is not None, assertIsNot None, unittest assertIs, assertIs vs is python, unexpectedly identical None, AssertionError unexpectedly identical, AssertionError True is not false, True is not false python, assert 0 is 0.0, 0 is not 0.0 python, why is 0 == 0.0 but 0 is not 0.0, 0 == 0.0 is True python, python 0 is not False, an integer is not False, python 0 is not True, testing None True False python, bare comparison does not fail test, reality == my_expectation still green, why doesn't == fail my python test, python assert makes test fail, python assert "DO NOT CONTINUE if false", setting up tests directory python, tests __init__.py python, python tests package structure, common python beginner AssertionError, AssertionError 0 == 0.0, assert 0 != 0.0, unittest assertEqual beginners, mixing assert and self.assertEqual, python tdd None, python singleton is, python falsy is not False, a list is not None, a dict is not False, python test driven development assert, how to cause AssertionError, python assertions expectations vs reality, what is an assertion python, common python test gotchas None True False, python 0 == 0.0 identity equality, python why does my test not fail when I write ==, python bare expression vs assert, python assert turns false into error, python tdd uv init, pytest-watcher with unittest, python None is not False, True is not None test, 0.0 is not False python, dictionary is not None, how to write failing assertion first TDD, common mistakes is vs equal python, AssertionError assert 11 == 2, E assert None is not None, python expectations vs reality testing, what is the same what is different python test
+  :keywords: Jacob Itegboje, Pumping Python, python assertionerror, AssertionError python, what causes AssertionError in python, python assert statement, assert statement python for beginners, how does assert work python, python assert tutorial, TDD for beginners python, red green refactor python, red green refactor cycle, uv pytest-watcher, pytest-watcher uv, uv run pytest-watcher . --now, difference between = and == python, assignment vs equality python, python is vs ==, object identity vs value equality python, python is not vs !=, is None vs == None python, python None identity, python is not None, unexpectedly identical None, AssertionError unexpectedly identical, AssertionError True is not false, True is not false python, assert 0 is 0.0, 0 is not 0.0 python, why is 0 == 0.0 but 0 is not 0.0, 0 == 0.0 is True python, python 0 is not False, an integer is not False, python 0 is not True, testing None True False python, bare comparison does not fail test, reality == my_expectation still green, why doesn't == fail my python test, python assert makes test fail, python assert "DO NOT CONTINUE if false", setting up tests directory python, tests __init__.py python, python tests package structure, common python beginner AssertionError, AssertionError 0 == 0.0, assert 0 != 0.0, python tdd None, python singleton is, python falsy is not False, a list is not None, a dict is not False, python test driven development assert, how to cause AssertionError, python assertions expectations vs reality, what is an assertion python, common python test gotchas None True False, python 0 == 0.0 identity equality, python why does my test not fail when I write ==, python bare expression vs assert, python assert turns false into error, python tdd uv init, pytest-watcher, python None is not False, True is not None test, will_not_run, test_failure, no tests ran pytest, collected items pytest, functions for tests pytest, test_ prefix pytest, python identity vs equality tutorial

 .. include:: ../../links.rst